 At the age of 12 Bawren Tavaziva attended an outreach ballet project with the National Ballet of Zimbabwe at his local community centre.
 From day one, his determination and talent led him to a life-long passion for dance.
 He danced with Tumbuka for five years and toured Africa.
-He came to England to join Phoenix and Union dance and in 2004 he presented his own choreography and music as a finalist at The Place Prize with a deeply moving quintet entitled Umdhlalo Kasisi, in memory of his sister who sadly died of AIDS.
+He came to England to join Phoenix and Union dance and in 2004 he presented his own choreography and music as a finalist at The Place Prize with a deeply moving quintet entitled Umdhlalo Kasisi, in memory of his sister who sadly died of HIV.

 His work can be controversial, aiming to provoke and change audience’s perceptions as he challenges conventions and highlights important issues that are unspoken especially in Zimbabwe.

 Inspired by his own experience growing up in Zimbabwe, Bawren takes pride in providing opportunities for new dancers and young people.
 In 2012 he set up Tavaziva Male, a project that trains young men.
 He is particularly focused on supporting graduate apprenticeship dancers to becoming first-class professionals.